dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 When you limit your product's availability to only one language, you limit your potential customer base to a fraction of our world's 7.5 billion population.
 If you want your applications to reach a global audience, cost-effective localization of your product is one of the best and most economical ways to reach more customers.

-This overview introduces globalization and localization in WPF provides globalized design features, including automatic layout, satellite assemblies, and localized attributes and commenting.
+This overview introduces globalization and localization in Windows Presentation Foundation (WPF).
+Globalization is the design and development of applications that perform in multiple locations.
+For example, globalization supports localized user interfaces and regional data for users in different cultures.
+WPF provides globalized design features, including automatic layout, satellite assemblies, and localized attributes and commenting.

 Localization is the translation of application resources into localized versions for the specific cultures that the application supports.
 When you localize in WPF, you use the APIs in the <xref:System.Windows.Markup.Localizer> namespace.
 These APIs power the [LocBaml Tool Sample](https://github.com/microsoft/WPF-Samples/tree/master/Tools/LocBaml) command-line tool.
 For information about how to build and use LocBaml, see [Localize an Application](how-to-localize-an-application.md).